-The USA Team rebounded from a 7-5 overnight deficit, winning 10 ½ out of a possible 14 points on Sunday to capture the 47th Walker Cup Match over Great Britain & Ireland at Royal Liverpool Golf Club.
-It was a victory 12 years in the making, as it marks the first USA victory on GB&I soil since 2007 at Royal County Down.
+The USA Team rebounded from a 7-5 overnight deficit, winning 10 ½ out of a possible 14 points on the final day to capture the 47th Walker Cup Match over Great Britain & Ireland at Royal Liverpool Golf Club.
+It was a victory 12 years in the making, marking the first USA victory on GB&I soil since 2007 at Royal County Down.

 Nearly 11,000 fans flocked to Hoylake over the two-day match, which was played under sunny, mild conditions with light winds.
-The USA retains the trophy after their 19-7 win at Los Angeles Country Club two years ago and now leads the overall series 37-9-1.
+The USA retained the trophy after their 19-7 win at Los Angeles Country Club in 2017 and leads the overall series 37-9-1.